RBrook318/PlasmaDissociation/README.md

   - Restart Flag: Whether this run is being started for the first time or whether to restart a failed or timed-out run.

 If restart flag is 0, then this the first run for a given run-folder, and the run-folder is created within nobackup and the approiate geometry file is copied into each repeat folder.
 The bash run file is then created and submitted.

+Chapter 2: Propagation

+The main.py file has a step by step process
+#  Step 1.
+Recieves arguements from the run.sh file and sets variables

+#  Step 2.
+Read in geometries from the geom input file

+#  Step 3.
+Submit the initial qchem job (and the second if the first one fails) to generate forces before propagation

+#  Step 4.
+Begin propagation by taking the preliminary timestep (uses homemade nuclear propagation code prop_prelim.x)

+#  Step 5.
+Submit the qchem job (and the second one if it fails) to find the forces of the new geometry

+#  Step 6.
+Use the forces from both the begining of the timestep and the prelimary timestep to recalculate momentum

+#  Step 7.
+Repeat step 4-6 until the end timestep is reached.